linode/docs/docs/websites/hosting-a-website-ubuntu-18-04/index.md

 MySQL usernames and passwords are only used by scripts connecting to the database.
 They do not need to represent actual user accounts on the system.
 {{< /note >}}

-4. Tell MySQL to reload the grant tables:
+1. Reload the grant tables and exit MySQL:

         FLUSH PRIVILEGES;

-5. Now that you've created the database and granted a user permissions to the database, you can exit MySQL:

         quit

 Now you have a new database that you can use for your website.
-If you don't need to import a database, go ahead and skip to [PHP](#php).
+If you don't need to import a database, skip to the [PHP section](#php).

 ### Import a Database

 If you have an existing website, you may want to import an existing database in to MySQL.
-It's easy, and it allows you to have an established website up and running on your Linode in a matter of minutes.
+It's easy and it allows you to have an established website up and running on your Linode in a matter of minutes.

 1. Upload the database file to your Linode.
 See the instructions in the [Upload Files](#upload-files) section.

-2. Import the database, replacing `username` with your MySQL username and `database_name` with the database name you want to import to.
+1. Import the database, replacing `username` with your MySQL username and `database_name` with the database name you want to import to.
 You will be prompted for your MySQL password:

         mysql -u username -p database_name < FILE.sql

-Your database will be imported in to MySQL.
+Your database will be imported into MySQL.

 ## PHP

 PHP is a general-purpose scripting language that allows you to produce dynamic and interactive webpages.
 Many popular web applications and content management systems, like WordPress and Drupal, are written in PHP.
-To develop or host websites using PHP, you must first install the base package and a couple of modules.
+To develop or host websites using PHP, install the base package and a couple of modules.

 ### Install PHP